Comfort food is back with rich flavors with this wonderful tarragon chicken.

 This tarragon chicken is a classic French staple that has been gracing tables for decades.
+Almost all French cookbooks, brasseries, bistros, and small restaurants in France have a similar version.

-Simple to assemble, only a handful of ingredients and so delicious.
+Simple to assemble, only a handful of ingredients, and so delicious.

 Or, if you prefer, a crunchy French baguette to absorb the sauce.

 As the word Bistro comes from the term “bwystra” in Russian meaning “fast”, it is purely applicable here.
-A bit easier to make it when you are in a time crunch without compromising the flavor.
+A bit easier to make it when you are in a time crunch without compromising the delicious flavor.

 Give it a try, I am confident you will love it too.